It Feeds Review (2025)

 Oh, and demonic possession, of course.

-That metaphor carries through in the climax, where the personal and supernatural collide in a final confrontation.
-Cynthia is finally forced to engage, not just with the demon, but with her daughter, her failures, and her past.
-The result is a cathartic, if slightly chaotic, payoff.
-It doesn’t tie everything up neatly, but it lands where it counts, which is in the heart.
+It’s grief, it’s guilt, and it’s the consequence of pretending we’re okay when we’re not, and that metaphor carries through in the climax, where the personal and supernatural collide in a final confrontation, where Cynthia is finally forced to engage, not just with the demon, but with her daughter, her failures, and her past.

-It Feeds is a frenetic, visually inventive, and emotionally charged entry in the modern horror canon.
-It doesn’t just shock, it resonates.
-Archibald blends psychological tension with supernatural horror in a way that feels both personal and operatic.
-While far from perfect, as it does have flaws, it’s still a reminder of what horror does best: externalize what we’re too afraid to name.
+It Feeds is a frenetic, visually inventive, and emotionally charged entry in the modern horror canon, where Archibald blends psychological tension with supernatural horror in a way that feels both personal and operatic.

 Watch it.
 Unpack it.
 Then maybe call your therapist.